puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_mounting/mounting-process.rst

 Example - mounting of uniconfig-native CLI device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For mounting of CLI device with uniconfig-native support, it is necessary to explicitly enable this functionality using 'uniconfig-native-enabled' flag.
-The following example shows request used for mounting of JUNOS 17.3 device as native-CLI device with enabled dry-run functionality and disabled reconciliation.
+The following example shows request used for mounting of JUNOS 17.3 device as native-CLI device with enabled dry-run functionality.

 .. code:: bash